About COS Calibration Programs

 These programs were discontinued after Cycle 24 in accordance with the COS 2025 policy, which aims to protect and extend the lifetime of COS in part my severly limiting the instrument's exposure to Lyman-alpha airglow.

-We provide a listing of both deliberate and accidental airglow observations on the COS Airglow Web Page.
+We provide a listing of both deliberate and accidental airglow observations on the COS Airglow page.
 You can also find community generated observational templates for four geocoronal emission lines at the bottom of the page.
-If you discover any others, please let us know!
+If you discover any others, please let us know.
 In addition, we have posted a list of airglow lines observed in FUSE and HUT data which may be present in COS observations.